 - The Blueprint for Health engaged with its Executive Committee, DVHA and AHS leadership, and VHCIP stakeholders in 2015 to discuss modifications to both the Community Health Team (CHT) and Patient-Centered Medical Home (PCMH) payments.
 Modifications implemented include: shifting payers' CHT payments to reflect current market share (7/1/2015), increasing the base payments to PCMH practices (7/1/2015 for Medicaid, 1/1/2016 for commercial insurers), and adding an incentive payment for regional performance on a composite of select quality measures (1/1/2016).
 The legislature appropriated \$2.4 million for Medicaid Blueprint payments (both CHT and PCMH) in SFY 2016.
-Quality measures selected for the performance incentive payment are aligned with Medicaid and commercial SSPs measure sets. - The Blueprint has approached a saturation point where the program has recruited most of the primary care practices in the state, and the rate of onboarding of new practices has slowed.
-It is anticipated that 6 new practices will join during 2016, and that the currently enrolled practice will maintain participation. - Since 2015, the Blueprint has been working to align efforts with ACOs.
+Quality measures selected for the performance incentive payment are aligned with Medicaid and commercial SSPs measure sets. - The Blueprint has reached a point where the program has recruited most of the primary care practices in the state, and few new practices are joining the program.
+In 2016, 6 new practices joined, and currently enrolled practices maintained participation.
+In 2017, the Blueprint anticipates 8 more primary care practices joining. - Since 2015, the Blueprint has been working to align efforts with ACOs.
 (See Regional Collaborations) - 2016 Blueprint Community Health Teams convened local organizations to implement cross-organization care coordination strategies across the state.
 In 2017, CHTs will sustain and continue to expand the use of care coordination tools and to support ACO care coordination.
 (See Learning Collaboratives.) - Medicare began participation in the Blueprint in 2011 through the Multi-payer Advanced Primary Care Practice (MAPCP) Demonstration, which ended in December 2016.
-Medicare will continue to participate in the Blueprint in 2017 through one-time funds included the All-Payer Model agreement; after 2017, funding for the Blueprint will flow through the ACO as part of population-based payments.
+Medicare will continue to participate in the Blueprint in 2017 through one-time funds included the All-Payer Model agreement; after 2017, funding for the Blueprint will flow through the ACO as part of population-based payments. - On January 1, 2017, fourteen women's health practices (OB/GYN, family planning and midwifery practices) began participating in the Blueprint Women's Health Initiative.